caiocmello/sentiment-annotation-olympic-news/README.md

-### Dataset 1: Sentiment Analysis annotation of News headlines covering the Olympic legacy of Rio 2016 and London 2012 published by the Brazilian and British online media
+## Datasets Sentiment Analysis of News Articles covering the Olympic legacy of Rio 2016 and London 2012

-Dataset of 464 news headlines with sentiment annotated by a domain expert using the labels positive, negative and neutral.
-Data contains URLs for news articles published between 2004-2020 by the British and Brazilian media in English and Brazilian Portuguese covering the Olympic legacies of London 2012 and Rio 2016.
-Articles were collected from the news outlets’ websites using Google search engine.
+Add here journal paper

 ### Statistics about the dataset
 To be included